Chandlings: History

 Chandlings was founded in 1994 as a co-educational day-school by the governors of Cothill House to supplement the preparatory boarding school education for boys at Cothill.
 In its early years, it was known as Chandlings Manor School.

 Present day

 The school is operated by Radley Schools Group, an educational charity registered in England, which also operates other preparatory schools in England.

 Chandlings is a co-educational school which has a nursery and a pre-prep department, which delivers an Early Years Foundation Stage programme for children up to year 2, and then a prep department, for years 3 to 6.
 Pupils are divided into three houses: Richardson (colour: red), Astley (dark blue) and Poltimore (green).

-Among the school's facilities are an indoor heated swimming pool, tennis and netball courts, playing fields, a golf course, an area for riding motor quads, stables, and woods where a new low-ropes course has been built.